YawKar/serde-course/ex21/README.md

    - (during deserialization) to zip `limit`, `offset` and `total` fields of the input object into `pagination: Pagination` instance
    - (during serialization) to flatten `pagination: Pagination` instance's fields into 3 separate fields: `limit`, `offset` and `total`
 7. Read the description of [flatten attribute](https://serde.rs/field-attrs.html#flatten)
+8. Additionally check out the page solely dedicated to [flatten attribute use cases](https://serde.rs/attr-flatten.html).
-8. Try to implement flatten attribute for the `pagination` field of the `CryptoEntries` struct!
+9. Try to implement flatten attribute for the `pagination` field of the `CryptoEntries` struct!
-9. Once you've implemented serialization and deserialization, run the tests: `cargo test`
+10. Once you've implemented serialization and deserialization, run the tests: `cargo test`

 # Additional Resources